go-rod/go-rod.github.io/get-started/README.md

 ## First program

-Let's use Rod to open a page and take a screenshot of it, first, create a "main.go" file under an empty folder:
+Let's use Rod to open a page and take a screenshot of it, first, create a "main.go" file with the content below:

 ```go
 package main